layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 1. You have a Kafka topic which is divided into 10 partitions.
 2. You are processing files on the input (example) and **want to process multiple files in parallel**.
-3. Results of this processing shall be written to a Kafka topic.
+3. The results of this processing shall be written to a Kafka topic.
-4. You want to ensure, that data from each file is written subsequently and in order to the topic.
+4. You want to ensure that data from each file is written subsequently and in order to the topic.
    Data from different files should not be "mixed" in the topic.
-   The reason for this is, that you want to be able to read the data back out from the topics through some other consumer, and this consumer expects the data of each stream transaction (file) to be in consecutive order.
+   The reason for this is that you want to be able to read the data back out from the topics through some other consumer, and this consumer expects the data of each stream transaction (file) to be in consecutive order.

-In this case you would
+In this case, you would

 1. create a workflow which writes to the Kafka topic, and
 2. instantiate the Workflow 10 times.